NHERI-SimCenter/R2DExamples/E16WDNRecoveryAndPerformanceAssessment/README.rst

 		   .. figure:: figures/r2dt-0015-SP-Res.png
 			  :width: 800px
+   :alt: Screenshot of a software application titled "R2D: Regional Resilience Determination Tool" focused on the Water Distribution Network Recovery module.
+The interface shows tabs for simulation, including "Hydraulics" and "Restoration," with input fields for policy definition file and minimum job time.
+There are additional tabs on the left sidebar, such as VIZ, GI, HAZ, ASD, and more, labeled with abbreviations.
+At the bottom, the program output logs display messages about loading assets and selecting elements for analysis.
+There are buttons for running the simulation and interfacing with a platform named "DesignSafe."
+The application has a dark blue and gray color scheme.
 			  :align: center

 #. **UQ** For this example the UQ dropdown box should be set to None

    .. figure:: figures/r2dt-0015-UQ.png
 	  :width: 800px
+   :alt: Screenshot of a computer application called "R2D: Regional Resilience Determination Tool" with a menu on the left side listing various options like VIZ, GI, HAZ, etc. The main portion of the screen shows a section titled "UQ Application" with a drop-down menu set to "None".
+The bottom of the screen displays a program output log with messages about assets loading and selections for analysis.
+There are three buttons at the bottom labeled "RUN", "RUN at DesignSafe", and "GET from DesignSafe" next to an "Exit" button.
+The overall color scheme is shades of blue and gray, and the application appears to be ready for a user to select options and run an analysis.
 	  :align: center

 #. **UQ** The random variable panel will be left empty for this example.

    .. figure:: figures/r2dt-0015-RV.png
 	  :width: 800px
+   :alt: Screenshot of a software interface labeled "R2D: Regional Resilience Determination Tool" with a menu bar at the top and a sidebar listing various items such as "VIZ," "GI," "HAZ," and others.
+The main section of the interface includes an "Input Random Variables" section with buttons for "Add," "Clear All," and "Correlation Matrix," as well as "Export," "Import," and a "Login" button in the top right corner.
+At the bottom of the window, there is a "Program Output" box displaying messages about loading assets and selected items for analysis.
+There are also buttons labeled "RUN," "RUN at DesignSafe," "GET from DesignSafe," and "Exit."
+The interface has a minimalist design with a predominantly blue and white color scheme.
 	  :align: center